optimagic-dev/optimagic/docs/source/differentiation.rst

 .. _documentation: https://numdifftools.readthedocs.io/en/latest/

-To deactivate the exptrapolation method and just use standard finite differences, just set the "extrapolation" variable to an empty string.
+To deactivate the exptrapolation method and just use standard finite differences, just set the "extrapolation" variable to False.
 Then we will use the stepsize introduced below.

 Therefore our functions have the following interface: